lavoneharris/Setting-up-a-Firewall/README.md

 <br />
 <br />
 <br />
 9. Once the installation is done we will have to shut down the virtual machine.
 (Note: Not doing so would make the VM to run the installer again.)
-To stop this, we need to open the Oracle VirtualbOX Firewall virtual machine settings and remove the .iso file we used for installation.
+To stop this, we need to open the Oracle Virtualbox Firewall virtual machine settings and remove the .iso file we used for installation.
  <img src="https://imgur.com/FE89Cxg.png" height="80%" width="80%" alt="Download Oracle Virtual Box"/>
  <img src="https://imgur.com/cLadsMK.png" height="80%" width="80%" alt="Download Oracle Virtual Box"/>
 <br />